Rhino Senator Demanding Military Action In Ukraine Has Closer Financial Ties To Burisma Than Hunter Biden

 Romney has been pushing hard for a no-fly zone and to get the Ukrainians MIG fighter jets.

 Stepping out of @ZelenskyyUa‘s address to Congress, I’m again moved by his monumental leadership and heroic courage.
 Being a world leader does indeed mean we have a responsibility to be a leader of freedom and peace.
 We must fulfill his request immediately.
 Get Ukraine the MiGs. pic.twitter.com/hBEYXGt5ZV

 — Senator Mitt Romney (@SenatorRomney) March 16, 2022

 Regardless of your position on what to do about the Ukrainian crisis Romney isn’t exactly being transparent about his motives or his personal ties to Ukraine.

 It turns out that Mitt Romney has closer ties to Burisma than Hunter Biden…

-Utah Senator Mitt Romney is trying to block the investigation into Hunter Biden and Burisma Holding under the guise that he believes people are tired of politically motivated investigations.
-However, he forgot to mention he has ties to Burisma as well.
+In 2020 Romney attempted to block an investigation into Hunter Biden and Burisma Holding under the guise that he believes people are tired of politically motivated investigations.
+However, he forgot to mention his strong ties to Burisma as well.

-Romney is on the Senate Homeland Security and Government Affairs Committee, whose chairman, Johnson is holding a vote on March 11th to subpoena Andrii Telizhenko, a former consultant for a firm that Burisma hired to deal with allegations of corruption.
+Romney is on the Senate Homeland Security and Government Affairs Committee, whose chairman, Johnson held a vote to subpoena Andrii Telizhenko, a former consultant for a firm that Burisma hired to deal with allegations of corruption.

 Tlizhenko has been cooperative however, without a subpoena he is bound by a non-disclosure agreement.